psychemedia/finn-resources/src/how-oisin-named.md

 "They do not want the other dogs to hear or to come on this chase," he murmured, and he wondered what might be passing within those slender heads.

-"The fawn runs well," his thought con- tinued.
+"The fawn runs well," his thought continued.
 'What is it, a Vran, my heart?
 After her, a Heolan!
 Hist and away, my loves !"

 "There is going and to spare in that beast yet," his mind went on.
 "She is not stretched to the full, nor half stretched.
 She may outrun even Bran," he thought ragingly.